windhamg/passport-uashib/README.md

     var publicCert = fs.readFileSync('./security/server-cert.pem', 'utf-8');
     var privateKey = fs.readFileSync('./security/server-pvk.pem', 'utf-8');

-These are used not only for the HTTPS server, but also to sign requests sent to the UW IdP.
+These are used not only for the HTTPS server, but also to sign requests sent to the UA IdP.
 You can use [openssl](http://www.sslshopper.com/article-most-common-openssl-commands.html) to generate keys and certificate signing requests.
-The UW IdP seems to require that your server responds to HTTPS requests, so you should get a signed certificate for your server before trying to register it.
+You can then obtain a certificate via UA's [InCommon Certificate Service](http://sia.uits.arizona.edu/certs).

 The script continues by creating a typical Express application and registering the typical middleware.
 For more information on this, see the [Passport.js site](http://passportjs.org/).

-Then the script creates the UW Shibboleth Strategy, and tells Passport to use it.
+Then the script creates the UA Shibboleth Strategy, and tells Passport to use it.

-    //create the UW Shibboleth Strategy and tell Passport to use it var strategy = new uwshib.Strategy({
+    //create the UA Shibboleth Strategy and tell Passport to use it var strategy = new uashib.Strategy({
         entityId: domain,
         privateKey: privateKey,
         callbackUrl: loginCallbackUrl,